Start Without You: Music video

 Booked for shooting in June 2010, "Start Without You"'s accompanying music video was shot in August 2010, and directed by Max and Dania.

 The music video of consists of three scenes, in which Burke wearing a black leotard accompanied by male dancers.
 Another shows Burke and semi-naked male gymnasts exercising, whilst another shows Burke donning the lace outfit singing and dancing in front of a glitter wall, while Laza Morgan does also.
 The video begins with Burke singing the opening line of the song and performing various dance moves.
 This scene is intercut by Laza Morgan who begins to perform his lines and introducing himself and Burke.
 The next scene shows Burke and the male gymnasts exercising/dancing in a gym then beginning a dance routine.
 Subsequently, in the chorus is Burke and her male dancers performing the main dance routine which is occasionally interrupted to show shots of Burke in the gym and singing in front of the glitter wall.

 Popjustice said that the video "somehow manages to go beyond traditional ideas of good and bad and exists instead on a different plane where concepts of positive and negative no longer exist."
-Preferring "Bad Boys" to the clip, saying that the demin and motorbike were gone, Ryan Love of Digital Spy said the video must have had a tighter budget, and that the half-naked men doing gymnastics brought a whole new meaning to the word "camptastic."
+Preferring "Bad Boys" to the clip, saying that the denim and motorbike were gone, Ryan Love of Digital Spy said the video must have had a tighter budget, and that the half-naked men doing gymnastics brought a whole new meaning to the word "camptastic."